 If the employer states that they have paid but you can’t find any evidence, please ask them for details of your superannuation fund and contact superannuation fund directly to see if your account has the correct balance.

 If your employer refuses to pay or does not provide you with any evidence of payment, then you can make a complaint to the Australian Taxation Office.
-The following link provides more information regarding unpaid superannuation.
+The following ATO link provides more information regarding superannuation.

-If you need help with contacting ATO about your unpaid superannuation, tax professionals can assist you with this matter.
+If you need help with contacting the ATO about your unpaid superannuation, tax professionals can assist you with this matter.

 You can ask your employer about which superannuation fund you belong to.
 Once you have this information, you can call the superannuation fund with your name, date of birth and other information to find about how much superannuation is in your account.
 Working holiday makers and students are allowed to withdraw their superannuation if they permanently leave Australia and their visa expires.
 The Australian government takes out further 35% tax when you apply for the withdrawal.
 You can contact your superannuation fund or a tax professional regarding withdrawal your superannuation.
+We work with an independent tax adviser who can help you with claiming any refunds you may be entitled too.